-Students involved in research under the mentorship of a faculty member who are interested in funding their own projects can explore the variety of funding opportunities available to undergraduate students.
+Students involved in research under the mentorship of a faculty member can explore the variety of funding opportunities available to undergraduate students.
 Some students apply for this funding while pursuing an honors project in Psychology and/or a BPhil degree through the University Honors College (UHC).
 Check each program for deadline information.

 The Chancellor's Undergraduate Research Fellowship is intended to support student involvement in independent research under the direction of a faculty mentor.
 Up to ten $800 fellowships, administered by the University Honors College (UHC), are offered to encourage the enrichment of the students' experience in defining objectives and selecting methodologies appropriate to original research in their chosen field of study.
 The fellowships are available for one term, either fall or spring.

-The Brackenridge Fellowship supports University of Pittsburgh undergraduates conducting independent research projects and a discussion of progress in a weekly seminar.
-The fellowship awards a stipend of $800; in addition, it requires students to register for 1 credit of research and participate in one or two weekly seminars: a mandatory one in which students discuss each other's research progress, and an optional one in which faculty mentors present their work to the assembled students.
+The Brackenridge Fellowship supports undergraduates conducting independent research projects and a discussion of progress in a weekly seminar.
+The fellowship awards a stipend of $800; in addition, it requires students to register for 1 credit of research and participate in one or two weekly seminars: a mandatory one in which students discuss each other's research progress and an optional one in which faculty mentors present their work to the assembled students.

-The Callahan Research Fund supports University of Pittsburgh undergraduates conducting independent research projects in the social sciences.
-All participants receive a stipend for their work to encourage commitment to their research.
+The Callahan Research Fund supports undergraduates conducting independent research projects in the social sciences.
+All participants receive a stipend for their work to encourage commitment.
 Students may also receive reimbursement for travel and other research-related expenses.
 The fellowship is open to undergraduate social science researchers who can be from any class, including freshmen and seniors.

-This award will provide financial support to undergraduate students pursuing independent research with a focus on business, economics and/or entrepreneurship as part of the Brackenridge Research Fellows Program.
+This Brackenridge Summer Research Fellowship award provides financial support to undergraduate students pursuing independent research with a focus on business, economics and/or entrepreneurship as part of the Brackenridge Research Fellows Program.
 The recipient can participate in either the summer or semester Brackenridge Research Fellows Program.

 Summer Undergraduate Research Awards